hypertrace/hypertrace/README.md

 ```
 docker-compose -f docker-compose-zipkin-example.yml up
 ```
 This example app may be visited at http://localhost:8081.
 Click a few buttons to generate some sample requests.
-Then go back to Hypertrace and few the results!
+Then go back to Hypertrace and view the results!

 ## Deploying with Kubernetes
 Please refer to [deployments](https://docs.hypertrace.org/deployments/) section in documentation which lists down steps for deploying Hypertrace on different Kubernetes flavors across different operating systems along with all major cloud providers.
 You can find the helm charts and installation script with more details [here](/kubernetes).